apollographql/apollo-link-rest/docs/rest.md

 * `fieldNameNormalizer?: /function/`: _optional_ function that takes the response field name and converts it into a GraphQL compliant name. -- This is useful if your `REST` API returns fields that aren't representable as GraphQL, or if you want to convert between `snake_case` field names in JSON to `camelCase` keyed fields.
 * `fieldNameDenormalizer?: /function/`: _optional_ function that takes a GraphQL-compliant field name and converts it back into an endpoint-specific name.
 * `typePatcher: /map-of-functions/`: _optional_ Structure to allow you to specify the `__typename` when you have nested objects in your REST response!
+* `bodySerializer?: /function/`: _optional_ function that takes the body of the request directly before it is passed to the fetch call.
+Defaults to `JSON.stringify`.

 <h3 id="options.endpoints">Multiple endpoints</h3>